Support Us Button Widget

 Let’s go to the mall

 Across town, Lafayette Square Mall opened in 1968 as the first enclosed mall in Indianapolis.
-Back in the day, it impressed shoppers with its 30-ft indoor waterfall + shops like Montgomery Ward or JCPenney.
+Back in the day, it impressed shoppers with its 30-ft indoor waterfall + shops like Montgomery Ward and JCPenney.
 By the mid 2000s, however, the mall had changed + its popularity began to decline.

 A large, open tiled area with multiple sets of tables and chairs sitting empty in front of a Burlington Coat Factory.
 Race Track decor is scattered throughout the space, including flags and signs that say words like "lap," "RPM," "time," and "race."